Outdoor portrait photography is so much more interesting than portrait photography in the studio.

 Regardless of what type of light you use, it’s how you use the light on your subject that makes all the difference.

-The sun is shining through the leaves behind the model and she is lit by flash (Profoto B1X).
+The sun is shining through the leaves behind the model and she’s lit from the front by flash (Profoto B1X).

 Reflector – essential outdoor photography gear